Goodernews/CS-221/Homeworks/HW_7/README.md

 ## `htree.hh`

 This file was intially made by Eitan Frachtenburg.
-Minor edits were made to add on
+Minor edits were made to add on to change the destructor to the default.

 ## `htree.cc`

 The methods that are used to compose the `HTree` class.
-It should be assumed that the defintions below are preceded by the `HTree::` [WRITE MORE HERE TAY TAY]
+It should be assumed that the defintions below are preceded by the `HTree::`

  [x] Structure Outlined
+ [x] Code written
+ [x] Compiling succesfully
- [x] Errors
+ [x] Passing some tests
- [ ] Compiling succesfully
+ [ ] Passing all tests

 ### `Constructor`

 Takes the definition from `htree.hh`.

+There are two required arguments:
+ 1. `key_` which takes an integer
+ 2. `value` which takes a 64 bit u integer

+There are two optional values:
+ 1. `left`
+ 2. `right`

+Which both take a pointer to a new node and have a default value of `nullptr`

 ### `get_key`

-Returns the key of a given node.
+A method that returns the key of a given node.

+**Returned type**: `int`

 ### `get_value`

-Returns the value of a given node.
+A method that returns the value of a given node.

+**Returned type**: `uint64_t`

 ### `path_to`

 Recursively searches for a given key value from a root node.

+**Returned type**: `possible_path_t` which is a list that contains directions `LEFT` and `RIGHT` defined by `HTree::Direction`.

 **Edge Cases**